Don’t I know you from somewhere?

 If you’re not keen on a modular Moto, the X4 looks like the ideal mid-ranger.
 It’s cheaper than the Moto Z2 Play, but brings a gorgeous glass build and waterproofing into the equation.
 OK, you can’t clamp fancy extra bits onto the back, but it’s probably a fair trade-off.

-You’re obviously not getting crazy power here, but dual cameras and tricks like Alexa integration could still give it an edge.
+At about RM1900, it also undercuts the mighty OnePlus 5 by a significant wedge of cash, too.
+Sure, you’re not getting crazy power here, but dual cameras and tricks like Alexa integration could still give it an edge.
 Moto’s distraction-free version of Android is as good as ever, and that Snapdragon CPU should mean decent battery life.